linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

     ![The Nextcloud Office settings page](Nextcloud-Office-Server-Settings.png)

-8. Locate the `Advanced Settings` section lower down on the panel.
-Click the box to enable the `Use Office Open XML (OOXML) instead of OpenDocument Format by default for next files` setting.
+1. Locate the `Advanced Settings` section lower down on the panel.
+Click the `Use Office Open XML (OOXML) instead of OpenDocument Format by default for next files` checkbox to enable the setting.
 This ensures all files are compatible with Microsoft Office.
 For added security, enter the name of the Collabora domain name beside `Allow list for WOPI requests`.

     ![The Nextcloud Office advanced settings](Nextcloud-Office-Advanced-Settings.png)

-9. To create a new file, click the file folder symbol on the top menu bar.
+1. To create a new file, click the file folder icon on the top menu bar.
 This presents the `All Files` screen.
-Click on the **+** symbol to the right of the home button and the `>` symbol.
+Click the **+** symbol to the right of the home icon and the `>` symbol.
 A list of the potential file options appears.

     ![Add a new Nextcloud Office file](Nextcloud-New-Files.png)

-10. Provide a name for the file and click the **-->** symbol to create it.
+1. Provide a name for the file and click the **-->** icon to create it.
 Base the file on a template or start with a blank file.
 Enter the contents of the new file.
 Nextcloud auto-saves the file whenever it changes.
 Close the file using the **X** button on the top right when done.

     ![Create a Nextcloud text file using Collabora](Nextcloud-Text-File.png)

-Additional information on how to use Nextcloud Office is available in the [Nextcloud web interface documentation](https://docs.nextcloud.com/server/stable/user_manual/en/webinterface.html).
+Additional information on how to use Nextcloud Office is available in the [Nextcloud Web interface documentation](https://docs.nextcloud.com/server/stable/user_manual/en/webinterface.html).

 ## Conclusion

-Collabora is a free open source office suite application that is an alternative to Microsoft Office.
+Collabora is a free open-source office suite application that is an alternative to Microsoft Office.
 It is typically embedded as an application within Nextcloud, but other configuration options are available.
 Add the Linux package and use `apt` to install Collabora.
 Use the `coolconfig` utility to configure Collabora and then add a virtual host for the application.
 To integrate Collabora into Nextcloud, connect it using the Nextcloud Hub.
 For more information on Collabora, see the [introduction to Collabora CODE](https://www.collaboraoffice.com/code/).